 In 1992, Dr. Graze moved to Annapolis and joined a multispecialty group practice that became the Annapolis Oncology Center in 1999.
-In 2010, he and the other members of that group joined Anne Arundel Medical Center as AAMC Oncology and Hematology.
 In 2020, Dr. Graze proudly joined his team of colleagues at Maryland Oncology Hematology as part of the Annapolis Office.

 Dr. Graze has made the Annapolis area his home and has served as medical Co-Director of Hospice of the Chesapeake for 13 years which helps provide our community hospice & multi-faceted supportive care for our families and their loved ones affected by advanced illness.
 He has also served as President of the Maryland and District of Columbia Society of Oncology (MDCSCO) for 14 years and currently continues his collaboration with this esteemed group as a Board Member and Treasurer.
 He continues as a charter member of the American Academy of Hospice and Palliative Medicine.